All Products

 kubectl -n csdr describe applicationrestore <restore-name>

-The console displays "The working component is abnormal" or "Failed to fetch current data"
+Why does the console show "The working component is abnormal" or "Failed to fetch current data"?

 kubectl -n csdr delete deleterequests xxxxx-dbr

-I cannot select an existing backup when I restore an application across clusters
+Why can't I select an existing backup when restoring across clusters?

+The most common cause is that the backup vault has not been initialized in the target cluster.
 On the Restore page, find Backup Vault and click Initialize Backup Vault.
-After the backup vault is initialized, select the job to restore.
+After initialization completes, select the backup and restore.

 kubectl get -n csdr backuplocation <backuplocation-name>